MartinOvington/cloud-specialization/Applications-2.md

-# Notes

-## Cloud Computing Applications Part 2: Big Data and Applications
+# Cloud Computing Applications Part 2: Big Data and Applications

 The second cloud computing applications course covered applications that are run on clouds for the processing of big data.
 It dealt with concerns such as storage, processing, parallelism, distribution, consensus and scalability and the key benefits and limitations of the various applications running on clouds.

-### Week 1 Spark, Hortonworks, HDFS
+## Week 1 Spark, Hortonworks, HDFS

 Apache Spark is designed to be used with iterative algorithm and to offer interactive data exploration/mining, things that traditional frameworks such as Hadoop MapReduce are not good for.
 Hadoop requires repeated access to to HDFS and offers no optimisation to data caching and data transfers and parallelism is limited to within each iteration.
 Acyclic data flows are inefficient for applications that repeatedly reuse a working set of data as we require when running iterative algorithms and use interactive data mining tools.
 Spark aims to enhance programmability and is written on top of Scala and offers a modified interactive Scala interpreter.
 Multiple frameworks have been built on Spark, including Pregel (GraphX), Hive (SparkSQL) and Mllib (machine learning).